-ORIGINATING OFFICER DECLARATION: Drafting officer to confirm the following (✓) Drafting officer: rollowing () Jessica Holland has drafted this report in accordance with GLA procedures and confirms the following: ✓ Sponsoring Director: Niran Mothada has reviewed the request and is satisfied it is correct and consistent with the Mayor's plans and priorities. √ Mayoral Adviser: Leah Kreitzman has been consulted about the proposal and agrees the recommendations. ✓ Advice: The Finance and Legal teams have commented on this proposal. ✓ Corporate Investment Board This decision was agreed by the Corporate Investment Board on 8 March 2021.
+ORIGINATING OFFICER DECLARATION: Drafting officer: Jessica Holland has drafted this report in accordance with GLA procedures and Drafting officer to confirm the following (✓) confirms the following: Sponsoring Director: Niran Mothada has reviewed the request and is satisfied it is correct and consistent ✓ with the Mayor's plans and priorities.
+Mayoral Adviser: Sarah Brown has been consulted about the proposal and agrees the ✓ recommendations.
+Advice: The Finance and Legal teams have commented on this proposal. √ Corporate Investment Board This decision was agreed by the Corporate Investment Board on 24 January 2022 ✓